globus/globus-compute/docs/endpoints/single_user.rst

   API necessary for running code on their laptop, campus cluster, or even leadership‑class HPC machines.

-A single-user Compute endpoint (CEP) is a user-level service (i.e., run by the user, not an administrator) that receives tasks from the Globus Compute web services, ferries those tasks to site-specific execution engines, and forwards the results back to the web-services.
-The defining characteristic of a CEP over a :doc:`multi-user Compute Endpoint (MEP) <multi_user>` is that the user is responsible for the configuration and lifecycle.
+A single-user Compute endpoint (SEP) is a user-level service (i.e., run by the user, not an administrator) that receives tasks from the Globus Compute web services, ferries those tasks to site-specific execution engines, and forwards the results back to the web-services.
+The defining characteristic of a SEP over a :doc:`multi-user Compute Endpoint (MEP) <multi_user>` is that the user is responsible for the configuration and lifecycle.